jarronshih/jarronshih.github.io/others/FAQ.md

 > Go too deep in detail and want to get things perfect.

-### Q: What do you see yourself in 5 years?
-- Make yourself a good investment.
-- Should be concrete and achievable.

-> My goal right now is to find a position at a company where I can grow and take on new challenges over time.
->
-> Ultimately, I’d like to assume more responsibilities and get involved in product strategy.
->
-> I am driven to be the best at what I do and I want to work somewhere where I’ll have opportunities to develop my skills, take on interesting projects, and work with people I can really learn from.

-## Company Culture

 ## Ask Company

 ### Q: Do you have any Question?
 - important, don't ask stupid question.
 - Demonstrate your interest in the employer.
+- The question you're asking show how smart your are.

 > - Can you share more about the day-to-day responsibilities of this position?
 What's a typical day like?
 >
-> - What is the short term and long term goal of the site / department?
+> - What is the short-term goal, long-term goal, and roadmap of the site / department / BU?
 >
 > - What is the most interesting project you have achieved?
 >   - What are biggest challenges of this position?
->   - What do you like most after you join the company
+>   - What do you like most after you join the company?
 >
-> - If I were hired for this role, what would you want me to achieve in my first months in the position?
->   - In your opinion, what is the single most important indicator for success in this job?
+> - What do you think about other competitor (ex: gcloud vs aws)
+>   - Do you think k8s is a big chance for google?